 Onsite TA visits are coordinated with the FBI to facilitate participation in FBI programs, such as the III.
 Requests for assistance must be originated by the NCHIP grantee agency, although the assistance may be provided to any agency designated by the grant recipient.

 Under its Millennium Privacy Project, BJS supported—

-National Conferences and Workshops.
+National Conferences and Workshops

-NCHIP funds regular surveys to determine levels of record improvement, public attitudes on privacy and related issues, state responses to current issues and firearm procedures.
-Surveys are conducted under grants to SEARCH and REJIS and are released as part of the BJS publication series.
+NCHIP funds regular surveys to determine levels of record improvement, public attitudes on privacy and related issues, state responses to current issues, and firearm procedures.
+Surveys are conducted under grants to SEARCH and REJIS, and are released as part of the BJS publication series.

-Firearm Inquiry Statistics (FIST) Project:
+Firearm Inquiry Statistics (FIST) program:

-Background checks require that information be available on an interstate basis coordinated though the FBI’s national systems.
-BJS works with the FBI and the Department of Justice Office of Legal Policy to ensure that NCHIP programs support the needs of the national systems.
+Background checks require that information be available on an interstate basis, coordinated though the FBI's national systems.
+BJS works with the FBI and the Department of Justice's Office of Legal Policy to ensure that NCHIP programs support the needs of the national systems.
 Complete records also require that data be obtained from all components of the criminal justice system within each state.
-NCHIP coordinates with the other Office of Justice Programs (OJP) initiatives designed to support record development and systems integration to ensure that all expenditures under NCHIP are consistent with OJP programs.
+NCHIP coordinates with the other Office of Justice Programs (OJP) initiatives designed to support record development and systems integration in order to ensure that all expenditures under NCHIP are consistent with OJP programs.
 Recipients of funds under NCHIP assure that systems developed with NCHIP funds are compatible with standards and procedures governing national systems (III, NICS, and the NCIC Protection Order File) and with state and local integration programs designed to ensure record compatibility.
 Funds are also available to implement state plans for system integration.

 These reports are available in PDF format: